microcks/microcks.io/content/documentation/guides/integration/ai-copilot.md

 * `api-url` is optional (set to default OpenAI API endpoint) and can be used to target another endpoint,
 * `model` is optional.
 As the time of writing, `gpt-3.5-turbo` is the one used by default,
 * `timeout` is optional.
 It represents the maximum time in seconds Microcks is waiting for an LLM response,
 * `maxTokens` is optional.
-It allows you to limit the number of tokens excahnged with the LLM.
+It allows you to limit the number of tokens exchanged with the LLM.
 The default value is currently `3000`.

 ## 2. Enable via Docker Desktop Extension